May 11, 2021

 Feb 18, 2021

 TDRN UK provides a space for researchers, artists, academics, educators and enthusiasts to share knowledge, information, and research around Tap Dance.

 - Free access to 4 ticketed events per year (normally costed at £6 each)

-- Discount ticket price for our annual TDRN UK Summit
+- Discount ticket price for our annual Research Festival events

-To become a member register here and pay £10 annual membership fee reduced rate (for the rest of this year until March 2022) via the PayPal link in the registration form.
-You will have the option to renew your membership for the following year in March 2022.
+To become a member register here and pay £20 annual membership fee (valid until August 2023) via the PayPal link in the registration form.
 Thank you for supporting our work as a non-profit organisation.

 You are welcome to attend one of our monthly FREE Network Sessions to see if TDRN UK membership is for you.